MassDotMoney/nested-ledger-plugin/README.md

 ### Build the apps.

-Open `build_local_test.sh` with a text editor to see which flags to pass to build the ethereum app and the plugin for S and X.
+Open `./tests/build_local_test.sh.` with a text editor to see which flags to pass to build the ethereum app and the plugin for S and X.

 # Testing: